MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 ### Deploy a Manifest to an AKS Cluster

 Users can deploy their application manifests to an AKS cluster directly from the GitHub Copilot Chat view.
 This simplifies the deployment process and ensures consistency.
-By using predefined prompts, the risk of errors during deployment is minimized, leading to more reliable and stable deployments.
+Use these predefined prompts to reduce the risk of errors during deployment, leading to more reliable and stable deployments.

-To deploy a manifest file to an AKS cluster you can use these prompts:
+To deploy a manifest file to an AKS cluster, you can use these prompts:

 - \[@azure\] help me deploy my manifest file
 - \[@azure\] can you deploy my manifest to my AKS cluster?